On Binary Formation from Three Initially Unbound Bodies: 3BBF in the Point Mass Limit

+\dva{The definition of $a_{\rm fs,ij}$ and $b_{90}$ are dependent on the velocity dispersion selected for a set of scattering experiments.
+In effect, we may extract scale-free results in the Newtonian regime simply by dividing 3UB length scales by $b_{90}$, $a_{\rm fs,ij}$, or $R_1$, hence why we employ $\chi_1$ as the primary independent variable in all of our experiments.} References to \textit{hard}, \textit{semi-soft}, and \textit{wide} binaries correspond to binaries with $a_{\rm ij}<a_{\rm fs, ij}$, $a_{\rm ij}<10 \, a_{\rm fs, ij}$, and $a_{\rm ij}>R_1$, respectively.
+Accordingly, this means 3BBF probabilities for semi-soft and wide binaries include the contribution from hard binaries, but that contribution is negligible since 3BBF rates decrease sharply with binary hardness.

-Also note that throughout the entirety of our results, we find no evidence of any 3UB encounter or 3BBF event exhibiting resonant behavior in any regime.
-Here, resonance is the process by which a temporary bound state forms containing \textit{all} of the scattering bodies, usually characterized by a long, chaotic orbital dance. \textsc{CuspBuilding} provides output when encounters are long-lived (e.g., the encounter is unresolved at $t>2 t_{\rm e}$) and none of our scattering experiments triggered this condition.
+Throughout the entirety of our results, we find no evidence of any 3UB encounter or 3BBF event exhibiting resonant behavior in any regime.
+Here, resonance is the process by which a temporary bound state forms containing \textit{all} of the scattering bodies, usually characterized by a long, chaotic orbital dance.
+We know that none of our 3UB encounters feature resonance because at no point in any of our experiments do bound hierarchies form or dissolve after $\Delta t=2 t_{\rm e}$ has elapsed since starting the trajectory integration.
+In other words, if two bodies are bound to each other by time $2 t_{\rm e}$, they remain bound for all time ${>}2 t_{\rm e}$.
 Additionally, every single animation of 3BBF encounters we have produced in every regime (e.g., hard, soft, unequal-mass, etc.) are distinctively perturbative encounters, characterized by up to two slingshots shared by the three interacting bodies.
-This has long been understood to be strongly disfavored, if not impossible, when the total energy in the center-of-mass frame of the three-body system is positive \citep{Heggie_2003, Binney_2008}.
+The lack of resonance in our 3UB experiments is fully consistent with the understanding that resonant interactions are strongly disfavored, if not impossible, when the total energy in the center-of-mass frame of a three-body system is positive \citep{Heggie_2003, Binney_2008}.